void-linux/void-packages/Manual.md

 default all binaries are stripped.

 - `python_versions` A white space seperated list of python versions which will be used to build that package.
-This is only used by build_style=python-module.
+This is only used by the `python-module` build style.

 ### build style scripts